How to write complex numbers (ℂ) and their imaginary parts in LaTeX?

 Output :

-Real and complex part symbol.
+Real and complex part symbol

-And the same command is present in physics package to define complex and real parts.
+The same command is present in physics package to define complex and real parts.
 For example

 \documentclass{article}